Updated As Of July 9th 2017

-With the release of Marvel’s “Guardians of the Galaxy Vol. 2” in cinemas, I decided it was time to look back at the fifteen films so far of the Marvel Cinematic Universe (MCU) and figure out a best to worst list.
+With the release of Marvel and Sony’s “Spider-Man Homecoming” in cinemas, I decided it was time to look back at the sixteen films so far of the Marvel Cinematic Universe (MCU) and figure out a best to worst list.
 It’s hardly the most original idea, pretty much every film writer has done such an editorial in their time, but I was also aware that some of my choices are a little different to others with two particular examples differing greatly from the consensus.

 With this series of films, I find I’m more inclined to feel passion for the more auteur-driven entries of the series, the ones that break out of the constraints of the superhero formula as much as possible both in terms of storytelling and look.
 Like good science fiction, superhero films work best when they’re mashed up with other genres and styles to result in something that will utilise the best of both worlds.
 Marvel’s push for a combined cinematic universe also seems to demand a certain conformity of tone and visual style, so the ones that take risks and try and do their own thing are often the ones I’m much more inclined to like.
 Without further ado:

 TIER 1: The Very Good Ones

 Even more than Whedon with “Avengers” and Black with “Iron Man 3,” this is the movie of this universe where the filmmaker’s sensibilities can be felt the most in every frame.
 Given an obvious great amount of freedom by being both tonally and physically separated from the rest of the MCU, James Gunn’s trippy space fantasy film boasts a wonderful aesthetic, robust character comedy, the best soundtrack of the series, and ambition on every level.
 The regular MCU flaws of a weak villain, awkward foreshadowing and some bloated third act issues remain, but the rest is so strong it’s not really a problem.